Keith Leaphart: Career

 Upon completing his residency, Leaphart aimed to become the CEO of a hospital.
 However, he had already founded a successful cleaning company while in medical school.
 While running the cleaning company, Leaphart was cleaning the office of Philadelphia billionaire and philanthropist, Gerry Lenfest.
 They then became good friends and business partners.

 In 2007, Leaphart explored running for Congress and had an exploratory committee funded by Lenfest.
 However, Leaphart opted not to run and instead focused on ways the private sector can help Philadelphians.
 Leaphart served as an executive on loan to the city of Philadelphia where he advised Mayor Michael Nutter on programming to help men who had served time in jail.

 With a loan from Lenfest, Leaphart bought Replica Creative, a design and print firm, in 2009.
 He turned the company into a leading competitor in the digital economy and Replica Creative was recognized as a leading small business in Philadelphia by Mayor Michael Nutter.

 Since 2013, Leaphart has served as the chair of the Lenfest Foundation, where he works to help disadvantaged youth in Philadelphia.
 Similarly, Leaphart serves on the board of the Philadelphia Media Network, the Greater Philadelphia Chamber of Commerce, the Philadelphia Convention & Visitor Bureau and Comcast's external Joint Diversity Advisory Council.

 Leaphart's accomplishments in helping Philadelphia's youth and local economy were recognized when he was awarded the Vision for Philadelphia Award in 2013.

 In 2018, Leaphart launched Philanthropi, a fintech company that helps donors track their charitable contributions and find new charitable causes to support.

+Leaphart was nominated as the Secretary-Treasurer of the Pennsylvania Turnpike Commission by Governor Josh Shapiro in 2023.
+He was confirmed by the Pennsylvania Senate to this position on July 5, 2023.